 - Minku: Speaking of artisanal designers, Minku has a small, artisanal e-commerce presence with a handmade feel.
 Were there a slow-food movement equivalent for clothing and accessories, Minku would be a firm member.
 Erring on the side of having too few merchandise items, what this Nigerian brand does have — leather bags, luggage, leather-bound journals, glass-bead bracelets, and densely-woven cotton clothing — awakens desire through attention to detail in both creation and presentation.
 Influence: Nigeria and the sub-Sahara.

 - Browns Fashion: How such a small London boutique managed to catch the eye at Net-A-Porter/Colette levels is still a mystery.
 One guess is that it is down to the fearlessness of their buyers.
 It’s the brands you know, like Del Pozo, Balenciaga, Olympia Le-Tan and Dolce & Gabbana, but some of their most desirable pieces.
+Browns Fashion is currently owned by FarFetch, a fashion e-commerce site that aggregates third-party boutiques/brands to sell on its site so seamlessly, it would have made this list were its zero-inventory ‘marketplace’ model not so different from the other e-tailers on the list.
 Influence: UK, Southern Europe.

 - Luisa Via Roma: The name is long, but if you remember the order of all its vowels, it delivers a pretty selection of items.
 Like with Net-A-Porter, you may have to filter through quite some stuff to get to the heartwarming items (case in point: 1,682 items in the Fashion Jewelry category alone), but they are there.
 Brands: Dolce and Gabbana, Jimmy Choo, Chloe, Saint Laurent, Dries Van Noten, Bottega Veneta.
 Influence: Western Europe.